The HyperTexts

 and rare

-and shadow our memorable hours.
+and haunt our small remainder of hours.

 "See" is quite extraordinary!—Zyskandar Jaimot